 Trend Micro Cloud One™ - Conformity provides a holistic view of cloud resources and configurations, helping you quickly assess your infrastructure’s compliance posture against compliance standards and frameworks.

 Trend Micro Cloud One™ - Workload Security offers comprehensive protection against threats and vulnerabilities with Advanced Threat Scanning Engine (ATSE) and IDS/IPS rules backed by Trend Micro Threat Research.
-Workload Security integrates seamlessly with many AWS services such as Amazon Security Lake, Amazon Inspector, Amazon Macie, and Amazon GuardDuty, for automating security deployment, policy management, health checks, and compliance reporting.
-Workload Security’s broad APIs assess and automatically implement security protection based on security findings on AWS, providing specialized security without the cost and complexity of multiple point solutions.
+Workload Security integrates seamlessly with many AWS services such as Amazon Security Lake, Amazon Inspector, Amazon Macie, and Amazon GuardDuty, for automating security deployment, policy management, health cheques, and compliance reporting.
+Workload Security’s broad APIs assess and automatically implement security protection based on security findings on AWS, providing specialised security without the cost and complexity of multiple point solutions.

 Trend Micro Cloud One™ offers flexible pricing, like pay-as-you-go on AWS Marketplace, as well as always-free tier to get started.
 Learn more here.